Image credit: ProbablyNot

 Konstantin3001 made this cozy beach skybox for the holodeck.

-And Eiko made a great graffiti texture of the word “honk” which can also be seen in this months blog art.
+And Eiko made a great graffiti texture of the word “honk”, which can be seen in this months blog art.

 Which speaking of, was made by ProbablyNot and makes a great wallpaper.